w3c/guide/council/council-steps.md

 1. Formal Objection received
 1. The Team Contact tries to resolve the Formal Objection before starting the process.
 1. The FO stands: The Team assigns a "FO Assignee" to handle the Formal Objection.
 Note that is is not always the Team Contact, but someone having knowledge of the issue raised in the FO.
-1. The FO Assignee request a Council to [TiLT](https://github.com/w3c/tilt-private/issues) (Team-only link).
-In parallel:
-  *   The FO Assignee start a Team Report.
+1. The FO Assignee produces a Team Report:
   *   The Team Report is circulated to the Team for review (one week review time)
   *   The Team Report is circulated (at the same time or after Team review) to both parties.
-1. TiLT approves the Council
 1. The FO Assignee updates the [Formal Objection dashboard](https://www.w3.org/Member/wiki/DirectorFOdashboard).
 1. The Council Team Contact drafts an announcement and call for dismissal reasons with a minimum deadline of two weeks (See this [example](https://lists.w3.org/Archives/Member/w3c-ac-members/2024JanMar/0021.html), and the [Council composition](https://www.w3.org/policies/process/#council-composition)).
   *   Announcement is sent to the AC members list